 After co-authoring a two-volume critical study of American film directors, American Directors, Sauvage finally got behind the camera himself as a staff producer-reporter for Los Angeles public television station KCET.
-While producing over 30 hours of varied programming, his first major success came when he decided to begin exploring those Jewish roots hed never known in Yiddish: the Mame-Loshn.
+While producing over 30 hours of varied programming, his first major success came when he decided to begin exploring those Jewish roots he’d never known in Yiddish: the Mother-Tongue.
 Sauvage lives in Los Angeles.
-He and his wife, entertainment lawyer Barbara M. Rubin, have two children, documentary filmmaker David Sauvage and Rebecca Sauvage.
+He and his wife, entertainment lawyer Barbara M. Rubin, have two children, activist and filmmaker David Sauvage and film editor Rebecca Sauvage.

-A popular lecturer on the Holocaust and its continuing challenges, for over twenty years, Sauvage has been a student of what he has called the American experience of the Holocaust.
-His address Did Americans Fight the Holocaust? tackles this thorny subject, drawing notably on his current documentaries--and urging us to look in as well as out.
+A lecturer on the Holocaust and its continuing challenges, for over thirty years, Sauvage has been a student of what he has called the American experience of the Holocaust.
+His address Did Americans Fight the Holocaust? tackles this thorny subject, drawing notably on his current documentaries—and urging us to look in as well as out.

 The subject is also woven into his video-accompanied presentation The Challenge To Us of Holocaust Rescuers.
 Sauvage has long been one of a pioneering handful of experts on rescuers of Jews during the Holocaust—"righteous Gentiles"—and contends that they still have much to teach us.
 Sauvages lecturing and public appearances, with and without Weapons of the Spirit or excerpts from his other works, are all under the Chambon Foundation/Varian Fry Institute's auspices and help supports their projects.